Michael J. Manning: Death

 Manning died of a sudden heart attack while walking near his home in Rabaul, East New Britain, on 22 August 2008.
 He was 65 years old.
 He was survived by his second wife, Relly Manning, and their children, David, who became PNG's Commissioner of Police, Alan, and Belinda.
 He was also survived by his children from his first marriage in Australia - James, Kate, Samuel - and his grandchildren.
 His brothers, Chris and Ned, also survived him.

 Manning's funeral, which was attended by hundreds of people, was held at an outdoor church in Port Moresby.
 Prominent dignitaries who attended included Governor General Paulias Matane, the Australian High Commissioner to PNG Chris Moraitis and the deputy leader of the opposition, Bart Philemon.
 Manning was buried in his wife's, Relly Manning, home village of Baai, which is located on New Britain near Rabaul.

-Prime Minister of Papua New Guinea Michael Somare, who often clashed with Manning, said that "PNG has lost a son" and was "passionate about PNG" in a written statement.
+Prime Minister of Papua New Guinea Michael Somare, who often clashed with Manning, said that "PNG has lost a son" who was "passionate about PNG" in a written statement.
 Somare further wrote that "While I have not always agreed with his views on issues, I respect his courage to speak his mind without fear or favour."

 Transparency International PNG announced that Peter Aitsi had been chosen as Manning's interim successor as chairman on 9 September 2008.